Stopping filariasis dead in its tracks - Guyana Chronicle

 “We are one of the few countries that still have this disease in this part of the Americas,” the public health minister bemoaned and due to cognisance of this, she highlighted that her ministry has been working assiduously to entirely eliminate it.

-“A lot of people do not go to the clinic because they tend to hide their disease, since it is very stigmatized — especially when people use words like ‘bigfoot’ and ‘goadie’,” Dr. Moses said.
+“A lot of people do not go to the clinic because they tend to hide their disease since it is very stigmatised- especially when people use words like ‘bigfoot’ and ‘goadie’,” Dr. Moses said.

-Both filaria victims, Ajay and John, mentioned that they were faced with stigma and discrimination, especially in their professional lives.
+Both filaria victims: Ajay and John would have mentioned that they were faced with stigma and discrimination, especially in their professional lives.

 “My customers never really said anything to me, but now and then somebody gon come and say something and me and them does gotta go up the road,” John remarked.